SODALITE-EU/ide/README.md

 Follow the following procedure to download the SODALITE IDE, build and install it into your Eclipse installation:

 1. Clone SODALITE IDE repository from GitHub: `git clone https://github.com/SODALITE-EU/ide.git` .
 This will create a local folder, hereafter referenced as *$IDE_REPO*
-2. Open a CLI and go to *$IDE_REPO/dsl/org.sodalite.IDE.parent*.
+2. Open a CLI and go to *$IDE_REPO/dsl/org.sodalite.IDE.parent* folder.
 Build the SODALITE IDE Eclipse repository (i.e. update site) using Maven, with this command: `mvn clean verify`
-3. Once complete, open an Eclipse Modeling Tools instance (you can install it from [here](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-modeling-tools), version 2019-09 R (4.13.0) or above).
+3. Once complete, open an Eclipse Modeling Tools instance (you can install from [here](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-modeling-tools) the version 2019-09 R (4.13.0)).
-4. Select menu option: *Help/Install New Software...*.
-Click on *Add* button.
-In the dialog, give the name "SODALITE IDE" and click on *Local* button.
+4. Select the menu option: *Help/Install New Software...*.
+Click on the *Add* button.
+In the dialog, give the name *"SODALITE IDE"* and click on the *Local* button.
 Navigate to the path *$IDE_REPO/dsl/org.sodalite.IDE.parent/org.sodalite.IDE.repository/target/repository/*.
 Then, click on *Add* button.
 In the former dialog, in the *Work with* combo box, select the *SODALITE IDE* entry.
 In the below panel, mark the *SODALITE IDE* checkbox.
 Click twice the *Next* button.
 Accept the license, and finish the dialog.
 When prompted, accept.
 Restart Eclipse once the SODALITE IDE has been installed.

 Main contact: Jesús Gorroñogoitia <jesus.gorronogoitia@atos.net>